 Bringing it all together

-Pour the chocolate ganache into the cooled tart shell.
-Smooth out the top and place in the fridge to set for 1-2 hours
+Pour ganache into the cooled tart base.
+Smooth out the top and place in the fridge to set for 1-2 hours.

 While the dark chocolate ganache tart is already bursting with beautiful colors and flavors, you can really take it up a notch with a festive garnish.
 Any of these suggestions would be delicious: